adrice727/hanuman/README.md

  - Inspired by [Ramda](http://ramdajs.com/)
  - 4kb minified

-*If there's something you'd like to see added to Hanuman, open an [issue](https://github.com/adrice727/hanuman/issues) on GitHub.*
+*I'm open to adding additional functionality to Hanuman, so long as I can keep the size of the library to ~1/10 that of Ramda.
+If there's something you'd like to see added, open an [issue](https://github.com/adrice727/hanuman/issues) on GitHub.*

 ###Installation:
 For use with Node: